 2. Commuting.
 When I was a single mom in the middle of a divorce, I ended up teaching English as a Second Language at 2 different schools, one of them way, way across the city.
 Audiobooks took the stress out of the commute and kept me from thinking about traffic, lawyers, and my angry ex.
 You really can have a commute that feels like a nice break, instead of a miserable chore.
 I did.

 3. Air travel, road trips.
 If you have to travel distances to work or fly, audiobooks are awesome!
-You can plug your phone into the Aux port in your car and be surrounded by the story.
-Or, on a plane, you can put on your noise-cancelling earphones, close your eyes, and pretend you’re not sandwiched between the snoring business man on your right and the obsessive talker on your left.
+You can plug your phone into the Aux port in your car, or use the Bluetooth function, and be surrounded by the story.
+Or, on a plane, you can put on your noise-cancelling earphones, close your eyes, and pretend you’re not sandwiched between the snoring business man on your right and the compulsive talker on your left.

 6. Migraine mode.
 A lot of women suffer from migraines.
 These monster headaches leave me almost completely incapacitated, since I’m blinded by light, sick at my stomach, and in terrible pain.
 Audiobooks actually help distract my brain and give me something to do other than stress about all the things I’m not getting done because I have a freaking migraine!

 7. Research and Learning.
 Whether you want to be more successful at work or learn how to handle personal finances or (like me) keep up with what’s happening in the genre you write in, audiobooks are awesome because you can get your learning done even when you can’t stare into a book.